SyxNet/awesome-react-components/readme.md

 # Performance

-*Libraries to make UI blazing fast.
+<em>Libraries to make the UI render faster.

-I want maxizimze the performance of my app.
+I want to improve the performance of my app.

-Any library implementing a performance boost is welcome.*
+Any library implementing a performance boost is welcome.</em>

  - [react-fastclick](https://github.com/JakeSidSmith/react-fastclick) - Fast Touch Events for React.
  - [react-static-container](https://github.com/reactjs/react-static-container) - Renders static content efficiently by allowing React to short-circuit the reconciliation process.